gcclinux/EasyEdit/src/cloud/SETUP.md

 ### Development Setup

-The application comes with pre-configured OAuth credentials for the EasyEdit project.
+The application comes with pre-configured OAuth credentials for the EasyEditor project.
 However, if you're forking this project or need to use your own credentials:

 1. Create a Google Cloud Project at [Google Cloud Console](https://console.cloud.google.com/)
 2. Enable the Google Drive API